 People of IMH

 Joshua A. Daniel is a Director and the President of IMH.
 Josh received his MA in Anthropology (Nautical Archaeology Program) from Texas A&M University.
 After graduating from Texas A&M University, he worked as an archaeologist for Tidewater Atlantic Research, Inc. and the Institute for International Maritime Research in Washington, North Carolina.
 He worked with IMH on the CSS George Page project, a search for the Black Diamond off St. Clements Island, and was the Principal Investigator for the second part of IMH’s Dahlgren Gun Wreck project in 2018.
 He has conducted or contributed to numerous underwater archaeological projects in Cyprus, Egypt, Turkey, Italy, France, Mexico, Canada, and the United States.
-He currently owns Seafloor Solutions, LLC, a subsea consulting company based in Chesapeake Beach, Maryland focusing on advanced underwater technologies including Autonomous Underwater Vehicles (AUVs) and Remotely Operated Vehicles (ROVs).
+He is the owner and CEO of Seafloor Solutions, LLC, a subsea consulting company based in Chesapeake Beach, Maryland focusing on advanced underwater technologies including Autonomous Underwater Vehicles (AUVs) and Remotely Operated Vehicles (ROVs).

 Raymond Hayes (Ray) is Vice President and Chairman of the Board of IMH.
 He is a native of Washington, DC and a graduate of Dunbar High School.
 He received his A.B. degree (cum laude) in Biology from Amherst College, Amherst, MA (1959), and both his M.S.
 (1961) and Ph.D. degrees (1963) in Human Anatomy from The University of Michigan, Ann Arbor, MI.
 Ray is now retired from faculty and administrative duties at Howard University College of Medicine.
 During his academic career, he taught on the medical faculty at Harvard Medical School, the University of Pittsburgh School of Medicine, Morehouse Medical School, and the University of the West Indies (Mona).
 He conducted research at the Discovery Bay Marine Laboratory and the Port Royal Laboratory (Jamaica) and served as Director of the McLean Marine Laboratory at the University of the Virgin Islands (St. Thomas, USVI).
 He is also a Research Associate with Dr. Paul Johnston, Maritime Curator, at the Smithsonian Institution’s National Museum of American History (NMAH), a researcher with Dr. Robert Neyland at the Naval History and Heritage Command (Washington Navy Yard), and a consultant at the International Institute of Maritime Research (Washington, NC) with Dr. Gordon Watts.